abodenha/c64_keyboard/README.md

 When you push a key on the keyboard, it's pretty likely to bounce slightly.
 If I'm reading the keys really fast that bounce looks like the user released the key and then pressed it again.
 That gets really annoying when typing because you end up with a lot of double or triple typed letters.

-The fix is that when a key is pushed, code.py records not only that the key was pushed, but WHEN
+The fix is that when a key is pushed, code.py records not only that the key was pushed, but WHEN.
+For some period of time after the initial key press, code.py discards any other activity it sees on that key.
+I have to set to 50ms which seems to work well.
+You can play with it by setting different values for g_debounce_time.

 ## What's next
 This first release is pretty clunky TBH.
 I'm counting on my wife to use it for a while to tell me what works and what needs tweaking.
 I'll almost certainly be adding more keys accessible via restore.